lake-wg/edhoc/draft-ietf-lake-edhoc.md

 MAC_2 is the 'ciphertext' of the COSE_Encrypt0 with empty plaintext.
-In case of cipher suite 0 the AEAD is AES-CCM trunkated to 8 bytes:
+In case of cipher suite 0 the AEAD is AES-CCM truncated to 8 bytes:

 ~~~~~~~~~~~~~~~~~~~~~~~
 MAC_2 (CBOR unencoded) (8 bytes)